 Career and Salary Information

-According to the U.S. Bureau of Labor Statistics, market research analysts were expected to see extremely good job growth - 41%, from 2010-2020.
+According to the U.S. Bureau of Labor Statistics, job growth for market research analysts was expected to grow 19% between 2014 and 2024, which is much faster than the average for all occupations.
 The projected growth was thought to be driven by an increase in the use of market research data across all industries.
-The BLS reported a mean annual salary of $67,500 for this position in 2012.
+The BLS reported a mean annual salary of $70,030 for market research analysts and marketing specialists in 2015.

-Meanwhile, post-secondary teachers were expected to see a 17% increase in jobs during the same time frame.
-Psychology teachers at colleges and universities made an average salary of $74,890 in 2012, while sociology professors made $73,080.
+Meanwhile, postsecondary teachers were expected to see a 13% increase in jobs during the same time frame.
+Psychology teachers at colleges and universities made an average annual salary of $74,890 in 2015, while sociology professors made $76,750.

-Psychologists specializing in human behavior and design generally don't need a license or certification since they don't offer patient care.
+Most psychologists specializing in human behavior and design generally don't need a license or certification since they don't offer patient care.
 However, they might want to continue their education to improve their opportunities for advancement.
-This can be done through seminars and additional graduate courses, as well as reading professional journals.
+This can be done through attending seminars, taking additional graduate courses, and reading professional journals.